RedMadRobot/navidux/README.md

 ```

 ### Using phase
-For example in your UIViewController you may call Coordinator and ask it for action:
+For example in your UIViewController you may call NavigationCoordinator and ask it for action:
 ``` swift
 navigation?.actionReducer(
     action: .push(.nextScreen, .init(navigationTitle: "My title"), .fullscreen)